 Earn a Concentration or your Advanced Management Certificate

 This seminar qualifies for two days out of five in the Leadership Concentration.
 Earn a concentration by taking five seminar days in this area within two years, or complete 15 seminar days across three defined concentration areas to earn your Advanced Management Certificate.

 *The current healthcare situation requires that the Olin Business School provide participants with learning conditions that protect the health of participants, business school staff, and faculty.
 As a result, Olin faculty are prepared to deliver their sessions either live, or virtually, as regulations and circumstances permit.
-Our default model will be live seminars.
-However, if conditions prohibit face-to-face coursework, we will switch affected seminars to virtual delivery via the Zoom platform.
+If conditions prohibit face-to-face coursework, we will switch affected seminars to virtual delivery via the Zoom platform.

 $1,840.00FacultyJ.
 Stuart Bunderson